NYPD says it is building rape case against Harvey Weinstein

 Investigators in London and California were also looking into allegations made by women, but no other department has suggested allegations could result in criminal charges.
 New York doesn’t have a statute of limitations on rape.

 De la Huerta told CBS News that the first rape occurred in October 2010 after Weinstein gave her a ride home from a party, insisted on having a drink in her apartment and forced himself on her.
-She said the second rape occurred in December 2010 after Weinstein came to her apartment.
+She said the second rape occurred in December 2010 after Weinstein showed up at her apartment.
 She had been drinking and was not in a condition to give consent, CBS reported the actress said.

 Police said she didn’t come forward earlier because she was afraid of damaging her career and wasn’t sure anyone would believe the allegations against such a powerful Hollywood player.